joeyfaherty/web-scraper/README.md

 # web-scraper

-Basic retrieval of html elements using Jsoup
+Retrieval of sport table data using Jsoup